 * [[CreepyChild Creepy Children]]: The little ones in the Troop formation are very damaged, very angry, and hungry for revenge.

 ** One child manifests as an eyeless creature frozen in a block of ice.
 Another child presents herself to The Woman by slipping up and silently staring at her.
+The second of two Olivias is seen in reflections; she was hung down a well and pelted with live snakes.

 * GenkiGirl: Elvira/The Outrider, a laidback sarcastic personality who loves loud music and partying.
+She's named for the Oak Ridge Boys song.
+She is the adult mirror-image of the first of the two Olivias, who died at age three.

 * GoodBadGirl: Sixteen was created to deal with the normal sexual feelings of adolescence that under the circumstances were horrifying and distasteful to the other Troops.
 She is described as a teenage girl with "enough sexual knowledge to run a bordello" but who also manages these feelings in a rational, normal way.
+Rachel is similar to Sixteen in these things.

 * MyNaymeIs: Little Lambchop variously spells her name as Lambchop, Lamb Chop, and Lamchop.